zzehli/gitlet/README.md

 # gitlet

 This is an independant implementation of a mini version of Git.
-The project skeleton is provided by Berkeley [CS61B](https://cs61bl.org/su20/projects/gitlet/) course.
+The project is based on an assignment in the Berkeley [CS61B](https://cs61bl.org/su20/projects/gitlet/) course.
 I implemented the `Main`, `Gitfile`, `Command`, `Objects` and `Gitindex`.
 The `Utils` class and python testing script is provided by the course.
 I wrote some test cases in the `testing` directory.